Giskard-AI/giskard-hub/script-docs/cli/quickstart.rst

 - ``messages``: A list of messages in the conversation.
 Each message is a dictionary with the following keys:
     - ``role``: The role of the message, either "user" or "assistant".
     - ``content``: The content of the message.
-- ``expected_output``: The expected output of the conversation.
-This is used for evaluation.
-- ``rules``: A list of rules that the conversation should follow.
-This is used for evaluation.
 - ``demo_output``: A demonstration of a (possibly wrong) output from the model.
 This is just for demonstration purposes.
+- ``checks``: A list of checks that the conversation should pass.
+This is used for evaluation.
+Each check is a dictionary with the following keys:
+  - ``check``: The type of check.
+Currently, the following checks are supported:
+    - ``correctness``: The output of the model should match the reference.
+    - ``conformity``: The conversation should follow a set of rules.
+  - ``params``: A dictionary of parameters for the check.
+The parameters depend on the check type:
+    - For the ``correctness`` check, the parameter is ``reference``, which is the expected output.
+    - For the ``conformity`` check, the parameter is ``rules``, which is a list of rules that the conversation should follow.

 You can add as many conversations as you want to the dataset.